Print a Sign-In Sheet | Spanish Version Coming Soon

 - If you comply with process safety management for highly hazardous chemicals, you must have a plan.

-- If you have ethylene oxide, methylenedianiline, 1/3 butadiene, HAZWOPER, or grain handling facilities, you must have a plan.
+- If you have ethylene oxide, methylenedianiline, 1/3 butadiene, hazardous waste operations and emergency response (HAZWOPER), or grain handling facilities, you must have a plan.

-- OSHA.gov has an eTool to assist with determining if you need a plan.
+- Occupational Safety and Health Administration (OSHA.gov) has an eTool to assist with determining if you need a plan.

 - If you have 10 or fewer employees, the plan does not have to be in writing.
 It is based on worksite total, not total employees company-wide.

-- Reasonably anticipated emergencies such as fire, active shooter, tornado, earthquake, blizzard, etc.
+- You should plan for reasonably expected emergencies, such as fire, active shooter, tornado, earthquake, blizzard, etc.

 Workplaces need to have procedures for assisting visitors and employees to evacuate, particularly those with disabilities.
-Take visitor and employee logs so you may account for them.
+Take visitor and employee logs so you can account for them.

 Special equipment may be needed for the evacuation team.